 Scott know about the bike’s flexiness — why else would they custom fit a spherical bushing (Rose joint) to the top of the shock shaft and not fit one on the similarly designed G-Zero.

--Good stopping from Formula, but ride them back to back with Hope’s and you’ll notice the Italians lack of modulation — it’s all or nothing.
+-Good stopping from Formula, but ride them back to back with Hope’s and you’ll notice the

 -Sensibly wide bar, unfortunately coupled to a too-long stem.